Evilazaro/contoso-arch-center/_docs/caf-ready/enterprise-scale/terraform-module-caf-enterprise-scale.md

 To find out more, [review the module on Terraform Registry][caf-enterprise-scale], and explore the [module documentation][gh-wiki] on GitHub.
 We'll post more examples and tutorials there that will cover how to customize your deployment.

-Learn how to [Deploy the Microsoft Cloud Adoption Framework Enterprise-Scale Module][hcl-deploy-es] through HashiCorp Learn.
+Learn how to [Deploy the Microsoft Cloud Adoption Framework Enterprise-scale Module][hcl-deploy-es] through HashiCorp Learn.
 Once there, you can also discover how some parts of the module work.

 <!-- Common links -->

 [terraform]: https://www.terraform.io/ "Terraform by HashiCorp"

-[hcl-deploy-es]: https://learn.hashicorp.com/tutorials/terraform/microsoft-caf-enterprise-scale "Deploy the Microsoft Cloud Adoption Framework Enterprise-Scale Module."
+[hcl-deploy-es]: https://learn.hashicorp.com/tutorials/terraform/microsoft-caf-enterprise-scale "Deploy the Microsoft Cloud Adoption Framework Enterprise-scale Module."

 [caf-enterprise-scale]: https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest "See the Terraform Module for Cloud Adoption Framework Enterprise-scale on Terraform Registry."
 [caf-es-dependencies]: https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest?tab=dependencies "See dependencies for the Terraform Module for Cloud Adoption Framework Enterprise-scale on Terraform Registry."